sscotti/dicom-mcp/README.md

 * ImagingStudies linked to patients
 * DiagnosticReports with findings

-See [Orchestration Guide](ORCHESTRATION.md) for workflow examples using this data.

 ### 🔄 Orchestration Workflows

 The MCP server enables end-to-end radiology workflows combining FHIR and DICOM: